socprime/detectflow-main/README.md

 6. Deploy PersistentVolumeClaims for Flink State Storage.

-Open the `flink-pvcs.yaml` from the installation package and specify values for the following parameters in each name: block:
+Open the `flink-pvcs.yaml` from this [folder](https://github.com/socprime/detectflow-main/tree/main/detectflow_kubernetes_config_files) and specify values for the following parameters in each name: block:

 - `namespace:`
 - `storage:`